 - Confidence – Student Confidence, a measure that we track carefully in each Edible Learning Lab, soars as student work through the curriculum.
 In fact, we designed the curriculum to do just that, foster student confidence.
 It’s the cornerstone of social cognitive theory and the framework on which we built the entire program.

 - Academic Enrichment – Every day in the Lab is unique.
 Some days are filled with new challenges that seemed to pop up out of nowhere.
 One thing that is constant is the need for students to solve problems, work together, make calculations on the fly, and choose the best course of action knowing that the answer is anything but certain.
-The daily operation of the Edible Learning Lab leverages and builds on students’ knowledge of math, reading, engineering, science, technology, and ability to reason.
-It’s a perfect compliment to the instruction they get in the classroom during the school year.

 - Engagement – A surprising thing happens when the doors of an Edible Learning Lab open for the first time.
 Proud parents, curious community members, and invested civic leaders find their way into the Lab.
 They explore, and then without fail, they ask how they can support the program.
 Folks volunteer in the classroom.
 Parents drop in with pictures of their children’s gardens at home.
 Customers come from all corners of the community including restaurants.